Henry L. Whitfield: Biography

+it that at all times the less favored black man shall get a square deal in business relations and in the courts.
+Our own self interest prompts it; humanitarian considerations demand it; our Christian duty as a more favored people enjoins this upon us."

+Despite his progressive actions, Whitfield also signed a bill banning the teaching of evolution in public schools.

 In 1926, Whitfield fell ill.
-He went to Memphis, Tennessee for treatment and returned to Jackson, Mississippi.
+He went to Memphis, Tennessee, for treatment and returned to Jackson, Mississippi.
 While he could conduct business, his condition worsened, and he died in the Governor's Mansion.
 He is buried at the Friendship Cemetery in Columbus, Mississippi.